verhas/jamal/README.md

    When evaluating the macros in the body of the macro start a new scope and evaluate the macros following these three steps.
 2. Evaluate the macro itself.
-3. If the macro is user defined then evaluate the output of the macro and if it contains macros then evaluate those using these three steps.
+3. If the macro is user-defined then evaluate the output of the macro and if it contains macros then evaluate those using these three steps.

 As you can see the first and the last steps are recursive steps.
 The first step can be skipped using the `@` character.
-The second step cannot be skipped, and after all there is no reason to skip it.
-In case of user defined macro the third step can be skipped using the macro `verbatim`.
+The second step cannot be skipped, and after all, there is no reason to skip it.
+In case of user-defined macro, the third step can be skipped using the macro `verbatim`.

 The syntax of the `verbatim` macro is the following: